MerryThe'sChristmasCollection

 Plastic

-Plastic nativity figures, I think some in Polystorol, which came in packed food.
+Plastic nativity figures, I think some in Polystyrol, which came in packed food.

 Most of these are marked at the base "Heudebert", while a few with a different model base are unmarked.
 Dim. from 3 - 7,5cm.